ArushiH-19/BankTelemarketing/README.md

 - Analyse Seasonal and Monthly Patterns for Subscription Predictions
 - Profile Financial and Demographic Traits for Housing Loan Potential

-The prediction files(csv) for all the 3 problem statements has also been added.
+The prediction files(csv) for all the 3 problem statements are also there.